 If you follow me on Instagram, you will probably already know about my hashtag project, #littlestoriesofmylife.
-I launched the project at the beginning of this month, following the pleasure that I took from my #makingjuly project with Emma.
-I chose this tag in particular because for me, the joy of Instagram (and also, to some extent, of blogging) is that it allows us to celebrate and/or share the tiniest elements of the stories of our lives.
+I launched the project at the beginning of this month and I chose this tag in particular because for me, the joy of Instagram (and also, to some extent, of blogging) is that it allows us to celebrate and/or share the tiniest elements of the stories of our lives.
 Small doesn’t equate to insignificant: these are the little moments that add up to the narratives that carry us all.
 In Instagram’s frames of beauty or of emotion, we are each the teller of our own story.
 I asked for people to share their stories by tagging with #littlestoriesofmylife any picture that captures a moment, or contains a narrative, however small it may be.

-Bethan and Joe, of gorgeous ethical homewares store, Decorator’s Notebook were kind enough to provide one of their double-sided picture frames as a prize for my favourite image.
-The difficult part was choosing it.
-There were almost 1000 entries over the course of the month.
 So many lovely images, and so many wonderful small stories.
 It was truly a privilege to share in every one.
-In the end, I have selected six favourites, and one overall winner.
-I include with each image its caption, for therein the details of the story can be found.
+I have selected some favourites and I include with each image its caption, for therein the details of the story can be found.

 @aptapothecary: ‘Ok, don’t judge me but I have to be honest and say I’m still in bed 🙊💕 Coffee has just arrived though and I have a date with friends on the Southbank so up I get!
 Happy Saturday everyone.’